egetaslicay/Movie-Tracker-Rater/README.md

 ---------------------------------------------------------------------------------------

-**Will maybe be implemented later**

-- As a user, I want to sort my movie collection by rating, from highest to lowest.
+**Phase 2 user stories**

-- As a user, I want to update the rating or comment of a movie I’ve already added.
+- As a user, I want to be able to save the collection of movies I have inputted (If I choose to do so).
-- As a user, I want to view a list of my top-rated movies (e.g., rating 9 and above).
+- As a user, I want to be able to load in a saved collection of movies (If I choose to do so).
-- As a user, I want to create a custom group (e.g., “Comfort Movies”) and add movies to that group.
+- As a user, when quitting the program I would like to be reminded that I can save the collection of movies if I choose to do so.